zzzprojects/learn-orm/tutorials/csharp-tutorial/database-operations.md

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/csharp-tutorial/images/database-operations-2.png">

-Enter the database name such as **MyTestDb** and click **Ok** button.
+Enter the database name such as **MyTestDb** and click the **Ok** button.
 Now right-click on the newly created database and select **New Query...** It will open the query editor, let's run the following script in the query editor.

 ```csharp
 CREATE TABLE [dbo].[Authors] (